geochicasosm/data_scripts_lascallesdelasmujeres/README.md

 ## Licencia

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under *CC BY-SA* License - see the [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) file for details

 ## Reconocimientos